ZartDrag/TextUtils/README.md

 Made while following Code With Harry's React Tutorials.

-Simply visit the link to use the the service.
+Simply visit the link to use the service.